 - Hand Protection: Remind employees to use the right gloves for each task and to keep them on until they are finished to avoid hand injuries.

 Safety should always be the top priority on a construction site.
 Following these autumn safety tips can help ensure knowledgeable and safe workers.
-For more safety tips, check out the OSHA pocket guide.
+For more safety tips, visit the OSHA website.